eCommerce Marketing Strategy: 33 Immediately-Actionable Ideas for 2025

 Instagram is increasingly becoming business-friendly.

-Utilize reels, posts, stories and story highlights to build a brand online.
+Utilize reels, live streams, posts, stories, and story highlights to build a brand online.
 Get yourself a blue tick to look authentic.

 To drive sales, list your products on the platform.
 Include links to product pages and redirect them to your website.